This post may contain affiliate links. Please see my disclosure policy for details.

 Today this theatre is famous all over the world.
 Nearby is the stunning Porthcurno Beach which is not only one of Cornwall’s best beauty spots but also a Poldark location!

 Click here to read my complete guide for the Minack Theatre

 One of my favourite finds on my trip to Cornwall was the secret hidden cove of Porthgwarra.

-Being an avid Poldark fan, I was on the hunt for some of the top shooting locations and stumbled upon this serene cove on the southern coast.
+Being an avid Poldark fan, I was on the hunt for some of the top filming locations and stumbled upon this serene cove on the southern coast.

-It is a little bit of a struggle to get to along the single track roads but it is well worth the drive as it’s a gem!
+It is a little bit of a struggle to reach along the single-track roads but it is well worth the drive as it’s a gem!